-An RSI can be discovered days, weeks, months or years after the original operation, usually following the development of patient symptoms.
-Unintentional retention of surgical items has been recognised as such for more than a decade by the ACSQHC as an event that causes serious harm to patients and threatens society's perception of the Australian health care system.
+An RSI can be discovered days, weeks, months, or years after the original operation, usually following the development of patient symptoms.
+Unintentional retention of surgical items has been recognised as such for more than a decade by the Australian Commission on Safety and Quality in Health Care as an event that causes serious harm to patients and threatens society's perception of the Australian healthcare system.
 Mandatory federal reporting of RSIs as a sentinel event allows researchers to track the frequency of these events, while state reporting provides some anecdotal evidence as to specific case studies.
 Despite this, there is a current dearth of online, publicly available information that provides clear insights into the nature and extent of RSIs.